TeamShiksha/react-express-netlify-template/docs/README.md

 ## [Live](https://react-express-netlify-template.netlify.app/)

+## prerequisite

+1. Sign up with Github on netlify, so that netlify can access your repositories.
+2. Install netlify CLI globally `npm install netlify-cli -g (If the Netlify CLI is not installed globally)`

 ## run locally

 ```
-npm install netlify-cli -g (If the Netlify CLI is not installed globally)
 git clone https://github.com/TeamShiksha/react-express-netlify-template.git
 cd react-express-netlify-templat
 yarn install